Pretty-Cure-5/Euclidian/README.md

 # Euclidian
 Cloud-based Spatio-temporal Big Data Visualization

-Sponsored by Ian Peake, Jan Olaf Blech, Keith Foster.
+Sponsored by Ian Peake, Jan Olaf Blech, and Keith Foster.

 The name of the project is based on Euclideon (the "Unlimited Detail" guys); but the end has been changed to Ian (Peake).